 Mark the center for installing the solar light.

-Mark corner ½” from the outer edges for leg placement.
+Then mark the corner ½” from the outer edges for leg placement.

 Drill pilot holes ¾” from outer edges at the corners and countersink.

-Drill a ⅞” hole for the solar light.
+Next, drill a ⅞” hole for the solar light.

 Cutting the Legs (this will make an obelisk approximately 48′” tall)